-- Suspended academic responsibilities include class attendance, exams, other course-related requirements, lab work, or work toward the dissertation.
+- Suspended academic responsibilities include class attendance, exams, other course-related requirements, teaching, lab work, or work toward the dissertation.

 - During the period of accommodation, full-time student status is preserved, and the multiyear fellowship stipend (for those students with remaining fellowship), student health insurance, and housing eligibility are retained.

 - Students using the Accommodation for Parental Responsibilities are given extra time toward the completion of the MA, MPhil, and PhD or DMA degrees equivalent to the amount of time of the period of accommodation under this policy.
 This extension does not apply to housing, which is not controlled by GSAS.
 Questions pertaining to housing should be directed to University Apartment Housing.

 - The period of accommodation applies to calendar weeks, rather than academic weeks.
 If an Accommodation for Parental Responsibilities overlaps with an academic break, the break period will still count toward the period of accommodation; however, the student will be granted additional time toward the completion of degree, regardless of when the accommodation occurs.

 - Students on an external fellowship or other non-Columbia funding (e.g., NSF, NIH, Fulbright, SSRC, etc.) should inform the external award agency and comply with any policy and conditions of the funding agency.
 If external funding is suspended or deferred during the accommodation period, then GSAS may assume funding responsibility.
 Provide a copy of the funding agency's letter that indicates that funding is suspended or deferred to the GSAS Office of Student Affairs (gsas-studentaffairs [at] columbia.edu).